 Harvard’s announcement continues:

 The researchers conducted a systematic review of studies, almost all of which are from China where risks from fluoride are well-established.
 Fluoride is a naturally occurring substance in groundwater, and exposures to the chemical are increased in some parts of China.
 Virtually no human studies in this field have been conducted in the U.S., said lead author Anna Choi, research scientist in the Department of Environmental Health at HSPH.

 Choi and senior author Philippe Grandjean, adjunct professor of environmental health at HSPH, and their colleagues collated the epidemiological studies of children exposed to fluoride from drinking water.
 The China National Knowledge Infrastructure database also was included to locate studies published in Chinese journals.
 They then analyzed possible associations with IQ measures in more than 8,000 children of school age; all but one study suggested that high fluoride content in water may negatively affect cognitive development.

-The average loss was only half of one IQ point, but some studies suggested that even slightly increased fluoride exposure could be toxic to the brain.
+The average loss in IQ was reported as a standardized weighted mean difference of 0.45, which would be approximately equivalent to seven IQ points for commonly used IQ scores with a standard deviation of 15.
+Some studies suggested that even slightly increased fluoride exposure could be toxic to the brain.
 Thus, children in high-fluoride areas had significantly lower IQ scores than those who lived in low-fluoride areas.
 The children studied were up to 14 years of age, but the investigators speculate that any toxic effect on brain development may have happened earlier, and that the brain may not be fully capable of compensating for the toxicity.

 “Fluoride seems to fit in with lead, mercury, and other poisons that cause chemical brain drain,” Grandjean says.
 “The effect of each toxicant may seem small, but the combined damage on a population scale can be serious, especially because the brain power of the next generation is crucial to all of us.”